 Suppose the network speed is infinite.
 Then each new found block broadcast by the finding node is known by all other nodes at zero time, therefore these nodes can stop mining and relaunch a new mining task to find the next block on top of this block.
 In other words, the whole network wastes no energy in the mining tasks.

 Suppose there is a finite network propagation speed so that ratio of propagation time to the block interval time T is non-zero e.
 When a mining node finds a new block, all other nodes keep wasting energy mining a block for time Te among the time interval T + Te, therefore a loss of energy power ratio e/(1+e) for all other miners; not only the immediate waste of energy but also the potential future blocks reorgs so that previous blocks become orphans whose committed energy being the accumulation of energy power of the once-upon-correct chain is wasted.
 Suppose the average hashing ratio of a miner is h, so the overall average energy loss of the network during block time across time and space is e/(1+e)(1-h)KT.
+Note that the overall average efficiency is is just different way of description.
 Therefore the value of a coin is in fact reduced to

 When e is zero, the P is just like normal estimation of proof-of-work as above.
 When e is infinite, miners are separated from each other forever and all other miners' effort are waste to any specific miner who is just like working for a single miner blockchain: